 Here are a couple of our favorites:

-- QuoteWizard: If you have specific needs for your homeowners policy, QuoteWizard can help you narrow down your search list.
-And you won’t have to include every detail of your life and property in order to use the service.
+- QuoteWizard: If you have specific needs for your homeowner’s policy, QuoteWizard can help you narrow your search list.
+And you won’t have to include every detail of your life and property to use the service.

-- SelectQuote: This service works a lot like QuoteWizard except it focuses on finding cost savings for your coverage.
+- SelectQuote: This service works much like QuoteWizard, except it focuses on finding cost savings for your coverage.
 SelectQuote helps you compare policy discounts and other features, making it easier to find lower premiums.

-If you use one of these, or another, service to find insurance, remember that your policy itself will come from an insurance company and not the aggregator.
+If you use one or another service to find insurance, remember that your policy will come from an insurance company and not the aggregator.

-It’s up to you to make sure the insurance company you choose has a solid financial footing which makes it more likely to be there when you need to file a claim, even if you go decades without needing a claim.
+It’s up to you to ensure the insurance company you choose has a solid financial footing, making it more likely to be there when you need to file a claim, even if you go decades without needing a claim.

 Building Your Coverage From the Ground Up